 Online paramedic to RN bridge programs allow currently certified paramedics to take their careers to the next level without repeating coursework or spending the time needed to complete an associate or bachelor’s degree from scratch.
 Given that paramedics already possess many overlapping skills and knowledge, accelerated degrees build on their education and experience to create tailored bridge programs that help them compete for RN roles.
-Before applying to programs, it’s important to identify top schools, make sure programs have the proper accreditation (ACEN or CCNE), and understand all your educational and career options.
+Before applying to programs, it’s important to identify top schools, make sure programs have the proper accreditation, and understand all your educational and career options.
 This page breaks down everything you need to move from a paramedic into a nursing career.

 2019’s Best Paramedic to RN Bridge Programs Online